 Most women who are feeling ill know when it reaches the point that they need to schedule an appointment to see their doctor.
 Women are also likely to visit their doctor if they have some health concerns that they want to have evaluated.
-But when it comes to scheduling routine physical examinations and well-care visits, many women are not quite as health savvy.
+But when it comes to scheduling regular physical examinations and well-care visits, many women are not quite as health savvy.

 Routine physical exams are an important diagnostic tool that enables your doctor to keep track of any changes taking place in your body that may be indicative to an underlying disease or condition.
-Without routine check-ups, those conditions can go undetected.
-Often, the onset of disease can be gradual and symptom-free, enough so that signs may be overlooked until the later stages of the disease.
-Routine physical examinations can allow the doctor to catch and treat health concerns early enough to possibly avoid a health care crisis.
-Many potentially harmful conditions can be addressed and treated when detected early, simply by visiting your doctor for a routine physical exam.
+Without regular check-ups, those conditions can go undetected.
+Often, the onset of disease can be gradual and symptom-free, enough so that signs may be overlooked until the later stages of the disease. regular physical examinations can allow the doctor to catch and treat health concerns early enough to possibly avoid a health care crisis.
+Many potentially harmful conditions can be addressed and treated when detected early, simply by visiting your doctor for a regular physical exam.

 Before meeting with your doctor, your basic annual physical exam will start with a nurse.
 The nurse will take your blood pressure and check your body temperature.
 The results will be recorded in your medical file and your doctor will look these over before proceeding with the examination.